masc-ucsc/docs/docs/pyrope/06-functions.md

 * Function calls with arguments do not need parenthesis after newline or a variable assignment: `a = f(x,y)` is the same as `a = f x,y`

+* Functions explicitly declared without arguments, do not need parenthesis in function call.

 Pyrope uses a Uniform Function Call Syntax (UFCS) like Nim or D but it can be different from the order in other languages.
 Notice the different order in UFCS vs pipe, and also that in the pipe the argument tuple is concatenated,